Hughesy, Ed & Erin: History

 In November 2020, Southern Cross Austereo announced that Dave Hughes, Ed Kavalee and Erin Molan would replace Jamie Angel's Music for Breakfast to host Hughesy, Ed and Erin Molan from Monday, 18 January 2021.
-A one-hour highlights package will air nationally at 6pm across the Hit Network.
+A one-hour highlights package will air nationally at 6 pm across the Hit Network.

 In December 2021, Jack Laurence resigned as anchor of the show.

+In August 2024, Southern Cross Austereo announced that the show had been axed with 2Day FM taking a new direction.
+The last show aired on Wednesday 7 August.
+Jimmy & Nath will host breakfast for the remainder of the year.